You can explore the world, from national parks to the Palace of Versailles

 Bring the home of Louis XIV into yours as you tour the Hall of Mirrors, the Royal Opera and royal residences at the Palace of Versailles outside Paris.
 You navigate the way you use Google street view (this is another Google offering), using arrows to move around rooms and get closer to paintings, such as the gorgeous 1683 ceiling fresco Figure of the Royal Magnificence, Immortality and Progress in the Fine Arts, by René-Antoine Houasse.
 If you click on the info tags, you can learn more about each highlighted object.
 The controls are a little wonky, and you certainly don’t get the feeling of opulence and grandeur that you’d get in person, but it’s a nice next-best kind of visit for housebound Francophiles

 Taj Mahal, India

-Due to strict security measures, it took months of paperwork and pleading with Indian authorities for photographers affiliated with AirPano, a Moscow-based photography group, to gain access and capture these aerial images of the Taj Mahal.
-These breathtaking views from the grounds of the iconic mausoleum have only been witnessed by the birds who flew over it — until now.
+Due to strict security measures, it took months of paperwork and pleading with Indian authorities before photographers affiliated with AirPano, a Moscow-based photography group, were allowed to capture these aerial images of the Taj Mahal.
+These breathtaking views of the iconic mausoleum have been witnessed only by the birds that flew over it — until now.
 Listen to Indian music while you use your cursor for a click-and-drag exploration of the massive structure.
-To move to another bird's-eye view, sift through the pictures on the right side or click through the circles on the bottom of the viewer.
-You can also read details about the photographers’ long quest for access to this Wonder of the World.
-The site also has cool, relaxing videos of gorgeous spots like the Matterhorn in Switzerland and a flight above Tokyo at night.
+To move to a different bird’s-eye view, sift through the pictures on the right side of the screen or click through the circles on the bottom.
+You can also find details about the photographers’ long quest for access to the site, one of the Seven Wonders of the World.
+The AirPano site also has cool, relaxing videos of gorgeous spots like the Matterhorn in Switzerland and a flight above Tokyo at night.